SAP/cf-cli-java-plugin/README.md

 (Unlike with heap dumps, the JVM does not need to output the thread dump to file before streaming it out.)

 ## Limitations

-As it is built directly on `cf ssh`, the `cf java` plugin can work only with Diego applications that have `cf ssh` enabled.
-To check if your app fulfills the requirements, you can find out by running the `cf ssh-enabled [app-name]` command.

-Also, `cf ssh` is *very* picky with proxies.
-If `cf java` is having issues connecting to your app, chances are the problem is in the networking issues encountered by `cf ssh`.
-To verify, run your `cf java` command in "dry-run" mode by adding the `-n` flag and try to execute the command line that `cf java` gives you back.
-If it fails, the issue is not in `cf java`, but in whatever makes `cf ssh` fail.

 The capability of creating heap dumps is also limited by the filesystem available to the container.
 The `cf java heap-dump` command triggers the heap dump to file system, read the content of the file over the SSH connection, and then remove the heap dump file from the container's file system (unless you have the `-k` flag set).